ps2gg/ps2.gg/docs/Workflow.md

 ## 6) Repeat

-The next day, we start again from the start and continuously improve our experience with the project, so we'll be just as happy as the hundreds of users that we serve 😊
+Next, we repeat the process and continuously improve our workflow.
+Ideally, we'd have as much fun writing the software as our users have using it 😊

 <br>